Russia–South Korea relations: Soviet Union

 Improved Seoul-Moscow relations were planned in three related stages: sports, trade, and political relations.
 The 1988 Seoul Olympics was a major catalyst.
 Moscow sent more than 6,000 Soviets to South Korea and Soviet tourist ships came to Busan and Incheon and Aeroflot planes landed in Seoul.

 On November 10, 1988, the Soviet Politburo, for the first time, reconsidered its relationship with South Korea.
 Because of the lack of diplomatic relations, most South Korean-Soviet trade initially was indirect; Eastern Europe, Hong Kong, Japan, and Singapore served as intermediaries.
 With an increasing volume of trade, Seoul and Moscow began trading directly, using facilities near Vladivostok and Busan.
 The Korea Trade Promotion Corporation (KOTRA) and the Soviet Chamber of Commerce and Industry exchanged a trade memorandum in 1988 pledging mutual assistance in establishing trade offices in 1989.
 Seoul's trade office in Moscow opened in July 1989; Moscow's trade office in Seoul opened in April 1989.
 Several major South Korean businesses including Daewoo, Sunkyong, and Lucky-Goldstar traded directly with the Soviet Union in 1990.

 South Korea's new-found wealth and technological prowess had been attracting the interest of a growing number of socialist nations.
 In initiating Nordpolitik, Roh's confidential foreign policy adviser was rumored to have visited Moscow to consult with Soviet policymakers.
 Kim Young Sam visited Moscow from June 2 to June 10, 1989, as the Kremlin announced that it would allow some 300,000 Soviet-Koreans who had been on the Soviet island of Sahkalin since the end of World War II to return permanently to South Korea.
 Moscow even arranged Kim's meeting with the North Korean ambassador to the Soviet Union.

 In June 1990, Roh held his first summit with President Gorbachev in San Francisco and diplomatic relations between the two countries officially began on September 30, 1990.

 Russian Federation

 After the collapse of the Soviet Union, South Korea and Russia established diplomatic ties in 1991.
 On November 20, 1992 Russia and South Korea signed a protocol providing for regular visits of defence officials and naval vessels between the two countries.

 On July 23, 1997, during a visit of Russian Foreign Minister Yevgeny Primakov to Seoul, a "hot line" agreement was signed providing for the establishment of a special communications link between the official residences of the Russian and South Korean presidents.

-Russian president Vladimir Putin visited Seoul in February 2001, while South Korean president Roh Muhyeon visited Moscow in September 2004.
+Russian president Vladimir Putin visited Seoul in February 2001, while South Korean president Roh Moo-hyun visited Moscow in September 2004.

-South Korea and Russia are participants in the Six-party talks on the North Korea's nuclear proliferation issue.
+South Korea and Russia are participants in the six-party talks on the North Korea's nuclear proliferation issue.

 In November 2013, Russia and South Korea signed a visa-free travel regime agreement.